adioshun/gitBook_DeepDrive/paper2017-domain-independent-mde.md

 - 성능향상을 위해 invariant에 중요한 요소인 **optical flow**레이어를 제거 하였다. `we reduce the computational complexity of the network by removing the network dependence on optical flow, even if it often acts as a environment-invariant feature. `
 - 제거로 인해 발생하는 정보 손신은 LSTM레이러를 이용하여 만외 하였다. `To balance this loss of information, we exploit the input stream sequentiality by using Long Short Term Memory (LSTM) layers, a specific form of Recurrent Neural Networks (RNNs).`

+## II.
+RELATED WORK

+###### Stereo camera 제약

+- Traditional vision-based depth estimation is based on **stereo vision** [13].

+- 양안 카메라 제약 Its main limitations lie on
+    - the lack of robustness on long range measurements and
+    - pixel matching errors.

+- 부가적으로 : weight and power consumption minimization is highly desirable.

+###### Monocular camera /w geometric methods 제약

+- Monocular depth estimation based on geometric methods is grounded on the **triangulation of consecutive frames**.

+- 일부 좋은 성과를 보이지만[14], [15], [16],고속 이동시 성능이 떨어 진다. `the performance of their reconstruction routines drops during high-speed motion, as dense alignment becomes extremely challenging. `

+- 또한, **absolute scal** 구하는게 불가능 하다. `In addition, it is not possible to recover the absolute scale of the object distances.`

+> 본 연구에서는 compute the **scene depth** and the associated **absolute scale** from a single image (i.e., `without processing multiple frames`) 방법을 제안 한다.

+### 2.1 기존 연구

+###### Markov Random Field -> Make3D project

+- 기존 학습 기반 깊이 측정 방법은 특정 학습된 도메인에서만 좋은 성과를 보였다.

+- Saxena et al. [17] first proposed a **Markov Random Field** to predict depth from a monocular, horizontally-aligned image,
+    - which then later evolved into the Make3D project [10].

+- 문제점 : This method tends to suffer in uncontrolled settings, especially when the horizontal alignment condition does not hold.

+###### 깊이 측정에 CNN을 적용한 최초의 논문

+- Eigen et al. ([7], [18],exploit for the first time in their work the emergence of Deep Learning solutions for this kind of problems, training a multi scale CNN to estimate depth.

+###### CNN + Conditional Random Field

+- Liu et al. [8] combine a CNN with a Conditional Random Field to improve smoothness.

+###### Neural Regression Forest

+- Roy et al. [9] recently proposed a novel depth estimation method based on Neural Regression Forest.

+> 위 논문들은 not domain independent

+######

+For our intended embedded application, computational efficiency is very important, and, in this respect, most of the existing methods for monocular depth estimation are not appropriate.
+In [8] and [9], although they reported slightly improved performances on several benchmarks with respect to Eigen et al.’s work, they cannot guarantee real-time performance on embedded hardware.
+They report a single image inference time of ∼ 1s both on a GTX780 and a Tesla k80, far more powerful hardware than the ones generally embedded on MAVs.
+Conversely, Eigen et al. method is able to estimate a coarser resolution (1/4 of the input image) of the scene depth map with a inference time of about 10ms.
+Our system’s inference time is less than 30ms on a comparable hardware (Tesla k40) and less than 0.4s on an embedded hardware (Jetson TK1), making real-time application feasible.
+Based on these various factors, we chose the Eigen et al. [7] method to serve as a reference to the state of the art during our experiments.

+######
+Although we are interested in performing well against the state of the art in accuracy, our primary goal is to develop a robust estimator that is capable of generalizing well to previously unseen environments, in order to be useful in robotic applications.
+For this reason, we did not perform any finetuning on evaluation benchmarks, focusing on how architectural choices and synthetic datasets generation influence generalization.
+Our previous work propose a baseline solution to the problem, suggesting a Fully Convolutional Network (FCN) fed with both the current frame and the optical flow between current and previous frame [12].
+Despite optical flow acts as a good environment-invariant feature, it is not sufficient to achieve generalization across different scenarios.
+Furthermore, the computation of the optical flow considerably increase the overall inference time.
+In this work, only the current frame is fed into the network: by using a deeper architecture and the LSTM paradigm together with a wise mix of different synthetic datasets we report a significant performance gain in a simpler and more efficient fashion.

+######

+A relatively unexplored area of research is the training of networks given data scarcity.
+Recently, Garg et al. [11] proposed an unsupervised approach for monocular depth estimation with CNNs.
+In their work they propose a data augmentation technique to deal with the cost of acquiring real images with depth ground truth.
+However, the augmented dataset has to be generated from already acquired images, and thus this technique is unable to generate unseen environments.
+For this reason the authors train and test only on the KITTI dataset.
+Our work is similar to theirs in the aspect of finding ways to effectively augment training data, but is aimed to generalize performances across different environments.
+We achieve this exploiting synthetic data, for which exact labels are easily generated.
+Synthetic training sets are able to represent any kind of scenario, illumination conditions, motion trajectory and camera optics, without any limitation imposed by real world data collection equipments.
+This allows us to reach good performance on different domains, using different training and test images, and not requiring fine-tuning.
+However, at the time of the writing of this work, the authors of [11] did not yet make their trained model publicly available for an effective comparison.